 - How to leverage your video to get recruited

 Best of all?
 The course is FREE.
 Enroll today by clicking the button below!

 As part of our 2017 College Coaches Survey, we asked 24 college coaches from every level of college baseball questions about recruiting and video.
 While video was useful to all of the coaches, 25% said they would commit a player having only seen video.
 In our 2018 survey, that percentage jumped up to 67% with another 22% unsure and only 11% giving a hard “no”.
-Again in 2019, only 20% of coaches answered “No”.
+Again in 2019, only 20% of coaches answered "No".
 Simply put, having a skills video is a must in today’s day and age.
-If you need proof, take a look at players getting real college interest just by posting a swing or short video on Pitching Ninja’s new Flat Ground Hitting platform on Twitter (@FlatgroundBats).
-Like it’s pitching counterpart, @FlatgroundApp, Flat Ground Hitting has quickly become a way for position players to get free, meaningful exposure.
+If you need proof, take a look at players getting real college interest just by posting a short video on Pitching Ninja's hitting platform on Twitter (@FlatgroundBats).
+Like it's pitching counterpart, @FlatgroundApp, Flat Ground Hitting has quickly become a way for position players to get free, meaningful exposure.